Read the Act

 (b) ELIGIBILITY.—To be eligible for a grant under the program, a State shall—

-(1) demonstrate to the satisfaction of the Commission that it has a State statute, or that, after the date of enactment of this title, it has enacted a statute, or amended an existing statute, and provides for the enforcement of, a law that—
+(1) demonstrate to the satisfaction of the Commission that it has a State statute, or that, after December 19, 2007, it has enacted a statute, or amended an existing statute, and provides for the enforcement of, a law that—

-(B) meets the minimum State law requirements of section 1406; and
+(B) meets the minimum State law requirements of section 8005 of this title; and

 (2) submit an application to the Commission at such time, in such form, and containing such additional information as the Commission may require.